iecdbt1/Activities/HTML&CSS/level-2/readme.md

 #### Steps
+Creat foler name it to your name and do inside the following steps:
 ##### step-1
-Create an HTML file and name it “your name-level-1-1": This document should contain the following:
+Create an HTML file and name it “level-2-1": This document should contain the following:
 - A Header and Footer element.
 - At least one paragraph element.
 - Uses three Heading types.